nixworks/public/news/2007/07/13/README.md

 ##### 2007 Pan American Games
 ### [ The Fifteenth Pan American Games begin in Rio de Janeiro, Brazil. ](/news/2007/07/13/the-fifteenth-pan-american-games-begin-in-rio-de-janeiro-brazil.md)
-_Context: Brazil, 2007 Pan American Games, Rio de Janeiro_
+_Context: Rio de Janeiro, Brazil, 2007 Pan American Games_

 ##### Conrad Black
 ### [ Conrad Black is found guilty on three charges of fraud and one charge of obstruction of justice in Chicago. ](/news/2007/07/13/conrad-black-is-found-guilty-on-three-charges-of-fraud-and-one-charge-of-obstruction-of-justice-in-chicago.md)